 - Requires continued access to SEVIS.

 The annual verification period begins on Dec.
 2 and ends on March 2 (the verification period runs from Dec.
 3 – March 2 if March 2 is in a leap year).
 SEVP strongly encourages schools and sponsors to complete the verification process as soon as possible.
 Any user not verified by March 3 at 12:01 a.m. will lose access to SEVIS.

 For a complete overview of the verification process, visit the PDSO/DSO Annual Verification page on the SEVIS Help Hub.

 Site Visits and On-Site Review

 Federal law and regulation require SEVP to monitor schools and F and M students by collecting data and conducting school site visits and on-site reviews.
-Site visits are always scheduled ahead of time with DSOs.
+Field representatives schedule site visits with DSOs in advance.
 They are conducted for schools that have pending Form I-17 petitions for SEVP certification to confirm the school’s qualifications for certification and to provide an orientation to the roles and responsibilities the school will assume if approved.

 SEVP also performs both scheduled and unscheduled on-site reviews as part of either its recertification or out-of-cycle review processes to ensure ongoing compliance.
 A school cannot decline these on-site reviews if it wants to maintain its SEVP certification.

 The out-of-cycle review process may include a student record review, a request to submit documentation to verify accreditation, a request for proof of state licensure or a request for any other required evidence that establishes a school’s continued eligibility for SEVP certification and compliance with record keeping and reporting requirements.